donian267/Ecommerce-Data-Analysis/README.md

 ```
 ### Results/findings

-- 'Jewelery & Accessories' has the highest number in sales
+- 'Jewelery & Accessories' has the highest number in sales.
-- The month of April has the highest total sales
+- The month of April has the highest total sales.
-- In August, 'Toys and Games' had a better selling month than any other category
+- In August, 'Toys and Games' had a better selling month than any other category.
 - 29 year old men spent the most money while 24 year old women average the most per purchase.
 - 21 year old men had the most total purchases.
-The category most purchased was 'Sports & Outdoors'
+The category most purchased was 'Sports & Outdoors'.
-- 'Oslo' is the location with the most totat purchases
+- 'Oslo' is the location with the most total purchases.

 ### Recommendations

 - Invest in marketing and promotions when sales are at their best.
-August (Toys & Games), April (Food & Beverages), and March (Sports & Outdoors)
+August (Toys & Games), April (Food & Beverages), and March (Sports & Outdoors).
-- Focus on promoting and expanding 'Jewelery & Accessories', the highest earning category, especially to women 42 years of age
+- Focus on promoting and expanding 'Jewelery & Accessories', the highest earning category, especially to women 42 years of age.
 - Consider promoting to 21 year old men.
 They had the most amount of purchases.
-Most of their purchases were in 'Sports & Outdoors', which is a high selling category, especially in March
+Most of their purchases were in 'Sports & Outdoors', which is a high selling category, especially in March.
 - 24 year old women had the best average per purchase and the second most amount of purchases.
-Consider promoting their favorite category, 'Luxury Goods' to them in December when it does best.
+Consider promoting their favorite category, 'Luxury Goods' to them in December when it sells best.
+- Focus on marketing in 'Oslo'.
+That location has the most frequent buyers.